mjopenglsdl/small3d/README.md

 - samples/AvoidTheBug3D
 - samples/ChaseTheGoat3D

 You can experiment by modifying them before using the engine for your own projects.
-It would also help to compile the API documentation using doxygen.
+You can also review the [API documentation](https://codedocs.xyz/dimi309/small3d/).

 As can be seen from the sample games, the proposed way to use the engine is to link to it from [conan.io](https://www.conan.io/source/small3d/1.0.5/coding3d/stable).